IU Health Strong Schools

 Would you like to add 30 minutes of physical activity to your elementary students’ day and help build their academic success?
 Indiana University Health is committed to improving health and supports opportunities for more physical activity in our elementary schools and communities.

-Because healthier and more active kids tend to learn better, IU Health and Action for Healthy Kids have teamed up to provide 22 IU Health Strong Schools grants to elementary schools in the 15 counties that house an IU Health hospital across the state.
+Because healthier and more active kids tend to learn better, IU Health will provide 30 or more IU Health Strong Schools grants to elementary schools in the 15 counties that house an IU Health hospital across the state.

 The following IU Health Strong Schools grants are available:

-- $3000 IU Health Strongest Schools (Focus on students, staff & community) Two of these grants will be awarded.
+- $3000 IU Health Strongest Schools (Focus on students, staff & community) - Grants include Fitnessgram software to collect wellness metrics.

 Review the IU Health Strong Schools application paperwork prior to applying online.
-Apply for an IU Health Strong Schools grant at the Action for Healthy Kids grant portal.
+Apply now using the online Strong Schools application.

 Have questions about the application process?
 Please reach out to: